Froredion/SuperbulletFrameworkV1-Knit/README.md

 ---

+## Design Philosophy: Built for Beginners First

+### Why We Chose Knit: It Solves Cyclical Dependencies

+One of the biggest problems beginners face is **cyclical dependencies** — when two modules try to require each other, causing confusing errors that leave developers stuck.

+**Why this matters:**

+- New developers don't understand how to connect 2 different modules safely
+- Cyclical dependency errors are cryptic and frustrating
+- This single issue stops beginners from progressing

+**Knit solves this problem** through its service-based architecture, where services can safely reference each other through `GetService()` without creating circular requires.

+**That's why we chose to stick with Knit** — it fundamentally solves the connection problem that confuses beginners, and we built on top of it to make it even more accessible with:

+- Clearer error messages that teach, not just report
+- Component-based architecture that's easy to understand
+- Better separation of concerns to avoid common pitfalls

+### Not Perfect — But Perfect for Beginners

+**SuperbulletFrameworkV1-Knit** is intentionally designed as **the perfect framework for beginners**, not the "perfect" framework overall.

+We made specific trade-offs:

+- ✅ **Clarity over elegance** — verbose but understandable
+- ✅ **Error messages that teach** — not just report
+- ✅ **Familiar patterns** — OOP that feels natural
+- ✅ **Backward compatibility** — works with existing Knit knowledge

+### What About Advanced Developers?

+If you need the cleanest, most performant, industry-standard architecture, stay tuned for:

+🚀 **SuperbulletFrameworkV1-ECS** — Our upcoming framework built on [JECS](https://github.com/Jeijo/JECS)

+ECS (Entity Component System) is the **industry standard** for game architecture.
+It's what we'll recommend for production games and experienced teams.

+But for **learning, prototyping, and small-to-medium projects**, this Knit-based framework gets you building fast without the learning curve of ECS.

+---

 ## Architecture Notes

 - Most subsystems live in their own folders/modules and **only** use Knit to expose public methods.